Logius-standaarden/API-Design-Rules/DesignRules.md

 <span id="api-04"></span>
 <div class="rule" id="/core/interface-language" data-type="functional">
-   <p class="rulelab">Define interfaces in Dutch unless there is an official English glossary available</p>
+   <p class="rulelab">Resources and underlying attributes should reuse definitions from English Glossaries and fall back on Dutch if none are available</p>
    <dl>
       <dt>Statement</dt>
       <dd>
-         Resources and the underlying attributes SHOULD be defined in the Dutch language unless there is an official English glossary available.
+         Resources and the underlying attributes SHOULD reuse English definitions from existing glossaries (widely availible on the web).
+In case no relevant glossary exists, the resources and attributes SHOULD be defined in the Dutch language.
       </dd>
       <dt>Rationale</dt>
       <dd>